SimonKraatz-USDA/EzPAI/README.md

 This script to filter camera imagery by time of day, and export valid data to a file named 0_hourscreen_<input folder name>.csv.
 The time stamp is set by the -c option, by default it is set to obtain from exif (-c 2) but create time and modified time can also be used.
 This tool accomplishes two goals: (1) it allows users to skip images that don't fall inside the hours of the day they're interested in; (2) it writes the image date and time into a csv alongside the image name and allows it to be adjusted from there.
 However, in practice we did not need this kind of screening, as the blur screening script and postprocess filtering described later usually take care of them.
 However, it is still needed, because the .csv output is a required input to 1_blurscreen.py.
 For the 21 images in the example, it took 1.2 seconds (i7 Dell Precision 7560 Laptop).

+csv content: the first column has the timestamp and the second column has the file name.

 1_blurscreen.py

 Example: python 1_blurscreen.py -i MB520_2020-6-29_MillbrookSchool-a_testinput

 This script is a second filter, and screens the images listed in 0_hourscreen_<input folder name>.csv for overly blurry images and writes them out to 1_blurscreen_<input folder name>.csv.
 Information and description of the default thresholds are provided in the script.
 The blur detection approach is based on the variance of Laplacian, i.e., if the variance (or max value) is lower than a threshold, the image is deemed blurry.
 For the 19 remaining images in 0_hourscreen csv it took 7.6 seconds (i7 Dell Precision 7560 Laptop).

+csv content: same as 0_hourscreen, plus the variance (b1) and maximum value (b2) of the laplace filter result.
+The threshold is only used for screening out blurry imagery.
+Only non-blurry images are listed.

 2_getPAI.py

 Example: python 2_getPAI.py -i MB520_2020-6-29_MillbrookSchool-a_testinput

 This script calculates all the items needed to obtain PAI, following the approach of Ryu et al. (2012).
 The output is given in 2_getPAI_<input folder name>.csv.
 Information on the default settings are available in the script.
 These settings were used over all our images, to get the initial results for PAI and other plant structural parameters.
 For the 17 remaining images in 1_blurscreeen csv it took 13.1 seconds (i7 Dell Precision 7560 Laptop).

+csv content:
+- lmxb, lmxc and rmxb, rmxc are the locations and counts for the canopy (prefix l) and sky (prefix r) peaks.
+- rb_l and rb_r are the locations of the bins used in the canopy/sky discrimination step, based on the Rosin method.
+- sky gives the blue sky index mean value of the image.
+For blue sky index calculation, sky pixels are more strictly identified by defaul tthan for the canopy/sky delineation, i.e.,
+- minpixarea gives size of the smallest patches considered as large gaps as % of the image
+- GF, CC, CP and PAI are the canopy structural parameters Gap Fraction, Crown Cover, Crown Porosity, Plant Area Index.

+hist_ image content:

+The upper left figure shows the image histogram.
+It also draws the line from the origin (last bin) to the rmxb (lmxb).
+These are used in the Rosin method to determine the bin location corresponding to the max curvature (i.e. longest perpendicular distance from the drawn lines).
+The Rosin bins rb_l (rb_r) are marked with the red (black) x, respectively.

+The upper right figure shows the result of partitioning the image into canopy and sky pixels.
+This paritioning is based on the rb_l and rb_r values, and can also be modified by the tmthri, tmthrc values explained below.

+The lower right figure shows the input image for reference, after the camera metadata pixels had been removed from the bottom.

+The lower left figure shows the large gaps that were identified in the image.
+It is important to keep in mind that this functionality is based on a simple contour finding approach, and the contours will often be larger in size than one would expect from visual inspection of the upper and lower right figures.
+This will bias results for canopy structural parameters, but results can still be expected to have reasonable magnitudes and consistency over time.

 0_run_ctrl.py